 What is more significant is the rapid decline in the use of Gaelic in church services.
 A quarter of a century ago few churches in the Highlands were entirely devoid of its use in worship.
 Now to have regular Gaelic preaching is becoming in many places the exception rather than the rule.
 In the U.F.
 Church this year the Highland Committee report only one Gaelic-speaking student as having finished his curriculum.
-In the Gaelic speaker in the first, second, or fourth year of study (see College Report, 1906-07), and the Highland Summer Missions, as distinct from the stations, are manned almost or quite exclusively by English-speaking students-men who hail from Southern counties, such as Forfar, Dumbatron, and Dumfries, and who bear Lowland names.
+In the Glasgow College of that Church during last session there was not a single Gaelic speaker in the first, second, or fourth year of study (see College Report, 1906-07), and the Highland Summer Missions, as distinct from the stations, are manned almost or quite exclusively by English-speaking students-men who hail from Southern counties, such as Forfar, Dumbarton, and Dumfries, and who bear Lowland names.